Pepperstone Review

 Cryptocurrency (Physical) | No |

 Pepperstone is an agency-execution broker that offers excellent pricing on its Razor account when combined with its Active Trader program for high-volume traders.
-Meanwhile, its Standard account has comparably higher spreads and is not impressive.
+Meanwhile, its Standard account is not as impressive, and features comparably higher spreads.

-Razor account: The Razor account can be used with either the MetaTrader (MT4 or MT5) platforms or cTrader platforms and follows a commission-based pricing structure in addition to prevailing spreads.
-Average spreads of 0.16 pips on the EUR/USD in the Razor account (as of August 2020) is comparable to the industry average after including the commission of 0.70 pips to calculate the all-in cost of 0.86 pips on MT5 and cTrader.
+Razor account: The Razor account can be used with the TradingView, MetaTrader (MT4 or MT5), or cTrader platforms, and follows a commission-based pricing structure (in addition to prevailing spreads).
+Pepperstone listed an average spread of 0.10 pips for the EUR/USD on its Razor account (as of July 2024).
+When including the commission-equivalent of 0.70 pips, the all-in cost increases to 0.80 pips – which is close to the industry average.

-Active traders: Pepperstone's active trader program rebates a portion of the spread, depending on your monthly trading volume and the applicable tier.
+Active traders: Pepperstone's Active Trader program will rebate a portion of the spread, depending on your monthly trading volume and the applicable tier.

-Australia: A minimum of 200 lots is required to qualify for the lowest tier in Pepperstone's Active Trader program.
-Tier one provides a rebate of $1.00 per standard lot, which reduces the effective spread from 0.75 pips to 0.65 pips.
-At the same time, tier two rebates 15% or more of the commission (reducing the effective spread to 0.638), for those who trade more than 200 lots monthly.
+Australia: For Professional clients, a minimum of 100 lots is required (over a three month period) to qualify for the lowest tier in Pepperstone's Active Trader program.
+Tier One provides a discount of 10% per standard lot, which reduces the effective spread.
+Tier Three – available to those who trade more than 3001 lots monthly – provides a 30% spread reduction.

 ---|---|